User Federation

 LDAP User Federation

-Red Hat Single Sign-On can validate credentials from LDAP or Active Directory, in this section we will see how to integrate with IdM/FreeIPA.
+Red Hat Single Sign-On (RH-SSO) can validate credentials from LDAP or Active Directory.
+In this section, we will integrate RH-SSO with IdM/FreeIPA.

 ldap users add